muhammadhasnainmughal/-NoteCraft-TextEditor-With-AIFeatures/README.md

 ## **Acknowledgments**

 - Inspired by Microsoft Notepad and Notepad++.
-- Thanks to the Hasnain Mughal and users for their support.
+- Thanks to the Hassan Raza and users for their support.

 ---